 Since then, the protections being offered to service animals, emotional support animals, and their owners have increased and modified greatly.

-ESAs are also referred to as support animals and these are not specifically trained to perform tasks.
-They are commonly used in animal assisted therapy sessions for the improvement of people with psychiatric or intellectual disabilities.
+Emotional Support Animals or ESAs are also referred to as support animals and these are not specifically trained to perform tasks.
+They are commonly used in animal-assisted therapy sessions for the improvement of people with psychiatric or intellectual disabilities.

-The main purpose of an ESA is to benefits its owner by providing him/her with comfort, love, and companionship.
+The main purpose of an ESA is to benefit its owner by providing him/her with comfort, love, and companionship.

 Emotional support animals help reduce the symptoms of individuals suffering from mental/emotional disabilities, including:

 However, it is important to understand that you don’t need to register your ESA.
-In fact, there is no such thing as “ESA registration,” in case you come across a website claiming to register your ESA or pet know that it is a scam and immediately leave the website.
+In fact, there is no such thing as “ESA registration,” in case you come across a website claiming to register your ESA, know that it is a scam, and immediately leave the website.

 However, emotional support animals and service animals are not given the same protection laws, under the ADA.
 Which often causes confusion for the ESA owners.

 This is the reason why many people have asked to revise the ADA to avoid any confusion between the rights of ESAs, SAs, and PSDs.